517: No Such Thing As Julius Caesar's Dad Jokes

 And in 1975, he went to a fugu restaurant and he persuaded one of the chefs that he had developed a natural resistance to the toxin.

-He built it up and he asked the chef, Can you do me some fugu livers?
+He built it up, and he asked the chef, Can you do me some fugu livers?
 And he got the plate, he ate four fugu livers, then he died.
-Yeah.

 It's not the same.
 It's not the same.

-Because that's your last words to the chef when you're drunk.
+seems more appropriate yeah because that's actually your last words to the chef when you're dying

 And then you realize as you're leaving, hang on a second.
 As someone who's been to a puff fish restaurant, they are very quick with the bill.